mugeakbulut/LuminaCite/README.md

 ## Support

-For questions or support, please open an issue on GitHub or contact the development team.
+For questions or support, please open an issue on GitHub or contact me at mugeakbulut@gmail.com.